cs3org/OCM-API/IETF-RFC.md

                 only support `webdav`.

    * Protocol details for `webdav` MAY contain:
+     * REQUIRED uri (string)
+                    An URI to access the remote resource.
+The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
+Absolute URIs are deprecated.
      * OPTIONAL sharedSecret (string) - required if no `code` field is given for the Share as a whole (see above).
                     An optional secret to be used to access the resource, such as a bearer token.